flother/spreet/README.md

-      --unique             Store only unique images in the spritesheet, and map them to multiple names --recursive          Include images in sub-directories -m, --minify-index-file  Remove whitespace from the JSON index file -h, --help               Print help
+      --unique             Store only unique images in the spritesheet, and map them to multiple names --recursive          Include images in sub-directories -m, --minify-index-file  Remove whitespace from the JSON index file --sdf                Output a spritesheet using a signed distance field for each sprite -h, --help               Print help
   -V, --version            Print version
 ```